Skip to content

 BB84 ProtocolThe first quantum key distribution protocol, proposed by Bennett and Brassard in 1984, which encodes random bits on photon polarization states.

-BB84, introduced by Charles Bennett and Gilles Brassard in 1984, is the canonical quantum key distribution protocol.
-Alice transmits a stream of single photons polarized in one of four states drawn from two non-orthogonal bases (rectilinear and diagonal), each encoding a random bit.
-Bob measures each photon in a random basis; over a public authenticated channel they later announce their basis choices and discard mismatched rounds.
-The remaining bits form the raw key.
-Any eavesdropper inevitably introduces a quantum bit error rate above a known threshold because measuring an unknown state disturbs it.
-After error correction and privacy amplification, Alice and Bob hold an information-theoretically secure shared key.
+BB84, introduced by Charles Bennett and Gilles Brassard in 1984, is the canonical quantum key distribution (QKD) protocol.
+Alice transmits single photons polarized in one of four states drawn from two non-orthogonal bases — rectilinear (0°/90°) and diagonal (45°/135°) — each encoding a random bit.
+Bob measures each photon in a randomly chosen basis; over a public authenticated channel they then announce their bases and keep only the rounds where they matched (sifting).
+The security rests on the no-cloning theorem: any eavesdropper ("Eve") who measures an unknown photon in the wrong basis disturbs it, injecting errors.

 Examples